tmpfs/prism/doc/components.md

 }
 ```

-Functions declared in this way have access to the style registry (`styleSheet`, `colors` etc) the `props`, current `prop` and the computed component `options`.
-Functions should return a style object or array of objects, to take no action return `undefined`.
+Functions declared in this way have access to the style registry and it's properties (`colors` etc) the `props`, current `prop` and  `propName`.
+Functions should return a style object or array of objects to be included in the computed styles, to take no action return `undefined`.

 When the passed `prop` is returned a style rule is created using the property name and value which is useful when the property name matches the style property name: